 And it was true.
 My work hours (outside the home) had increased, but my endless, pointless striving, spinning on a hamster wheel of perceived self-expectations had slowed.

-I stopped trying to be the perfect mom and instead simply enjoyed being a mom.
+I stopped trying to be the perfect working mom and instead simply enjoyed being a mom.

 I let go of the things that weren’t important so I could focus on the things that were.